hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/sample/sample_nearest_surface.rst

 Value
    A field to evaluate on the *Source* geometry for use with the transfer method.

+Group ID
+   Is evaluated on the face domain and splits the input mesh into multiple parts, each with its own id.

 Sample Position
    The position to start from when finding the closest location on the target mesh.
    By default, this is the same as if the :doc:`/modeling/geometry_nodes/geometry/read/position` was connected.

+Sample Group ID
+   Determines in which group the closest nearest surface is detected.

 Properties